 Cyclists are usually required under the law to ride in bike lanes or to the right of traffic.
 This means that cyclists are going to be riding very close to parked cars.

 Before opening a car door, motorists and passengers must check to make sure that they are not opening it to oncoming traffic, including oncoming cyclists.
 In most cases, the person who opened the door is liable if he or she doors a cyclist.

-When a cyclist files a personal injury claim against the driver or passenger, the cyclist will be responsible for proving that the driver or passenger failed to act in a careful manner before opening their door.
-As mentioned before, drivers and passengers are required to make sure that no cyclist is approaching or riding by before opening their door.
-The cyclist will then be required to prove that the driver or passenger’s conduct led to damages.
+When a cyclist files a personal injury claim against the driver or passenger, the cyclist must show that the driver or passenger failed to act in a careful manner before opening the door.
+The cyclist must then prove that the driver or passenger’s conduct led to damages.